AutomediUK/policies/modern_slavery_policy.md

 ## Introduction

-This statement sets out Axelisys Limited&#39;s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement sets out Automedi Limited&#39;s ("The Company's") actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
 This statement relates to actions and activities during this financial year.

 As part of Information and Communication Technology, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.